 "Little babies are advice magnets.
 Everyone has an opinion," Dr Chilton said.

-Dr Chilton, who is speaking at the Essential Baby & Toddler Show in Sydney in September, has been a neonatologist for over 35 years.
+Dr Chilton, who is presenting at the Essential Baby & Toddler Show in Sydney in September, has been a neonatologist for over 35 years.
 The dad of two girls, and now a grandad, has also written a number of books, including Baby on Board and Your Cherished Baby.

 One of the biggest misconceptions is that newborns are in control of their behaviour.